TheTrio/SlickPad/README.md

 </p>
 <hr />
 <h2>The Team</h2>
 SlickPad wasn't built by a team of Coders, but two friends who today are proud to present before you SlickPad.
-Inspired by Javafx, I,Shashwat, started Building an app which could replace <b>Notepad In Windows</b>.
-I teamed up with Yash Hirani, and we both made SlickPad what it is today.
+Inspired by Javafx, I,Shashwat, started Building an app which could replace <b>Notepad In Windows</b>.I teamed up with Yash Hirani, and we both made SlickPad what it is today.
 Apart from the Graphics, Yash has played in important role in the spread of SlickPad.
 I started this project, and in the end, its much better than I would h've ever imagined.
-I thank the entire Javafx Community for helping me build this wonderful Project.
 <h2>How To Install SlickPad</h2>
 <p>
 For Your Convenience, TheTrio Has Put all the necessary files in the Jar Of SlickPad.
 Follow the following steps to Run SlickPad :-